UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 - Extended Equipment Lifecycle: 5–7 year equipment lifecycle vs. 3–4 years with consumer gear

-- Energy Efficiency: PoE+++ consolidation reduces power consumption
+- Energy Efficiency: PoE+++ consolidation reduces separate power runs

 Implementation Guide